microsoftgraph/msgraph-sdk-powershell/src/Users.Calendar/Users.Calendar/docs/v1.0-beta/Update-MgUserCalendarViewInstance.md

   - `[Id <String>]`: Read-only.
   - `[Value <String[]>]`: A collection of property values.

-ONLINEMEETINGPHONES <IMicrosoftGraphPhone1[]>: All of the phone numbers associated with this conference.
+ONLINEMEETINGPHONES <IMicrosoftGraphPhone[]>: All of the phone numbers associated with this conference.
   - `[Number <String>]`: The phone number.
   - `[Type <String>]`: phoneType